 - Steele gauge: 14 gauge/2mm thick

 The power cage comes with clear, easy to follow instructions which makes putting this Bodymax rack together quite easy.
 As ever when building a cage, I would suggest having someone to help.
 Packages come with all bars/bolts in separate packages which is great.

 Construction and spotters

 Everything, once carefully assembled, was straight and true and felt broadly OK.
 At 46kg the cage is quite light weight and therefore it is quite easy to slide around on your gym floor.
 I’m not the only one with the issue – there are several other complaints that the cage will wobble if doing pullups/dips.
-This can be offset by placing Olympic weights on the back of the rack to hold it down.
+This can be offset somewhat by placing Olympic weights on the back of the rack to hold it down.

 The spotters for the cage are hollow sabre safeties which push/pull out of the rack from the front.
 The squat rack needs enough room in front to load these in.
 I don’t feel confident in the quality of the bars however as they are very lightweight, and a few users have reported these bending in use.
 The picture below shows the hollow spotter being bent after having 50kg dropped on them:

 Personally I would prefer to pay the extra and get a heavier duty cage personally (and it is what I ultimately did with this).
 Another solution is to replace with solid bars, but this is obviously additional expense.

 Price and competitors